scottt10/isLive/content/blog/iclean.md

 ![alt text](/iclean/14.png)

-But when we try the ssti payload it fails.
-Looks like there is a filter.
-Found this interesting article.
+But when we try the SSTI payload for RCE, some of the payloads do not work and returns a 500 Internal Server Error.
+It looks like there is a filter in place.
+I found an interesting article on this topic.

 **Article:** https://medium.com/@nyomanpradipta120/jinja2-ssti-filter-bypasses-a8d3eb7b000f.

-Now after testing we find out that `_` is filtered so we bypass it using `\x5f`.
-We got RCE.
+We can achieve RCE by replacing underscores with the hexadecimal escape sequence `\x5f`.
+This allows us to bypass filtering checks but during rendering, `\x5f` will be converted back to underscores.
 ![alt text](/iclean/15.png)

 We now add the reverse shell payload to the ssti payload.